MozillaHive/hive-contributor-guide/your_contribution/README.md

 As many members will testify, the trajectory of contribution within Hive NYC can be [non-linear](http://hivenyc.org/2014/01/28/seven-months-hivenyc-new-member-share/).
 The path you take will be [unique to you and your organization](http://hivenyc.org/2014/01/28/seven-months-hivenyc-new-member-share/).

-* Active community members naturally move between levels of participation in various ways, often by taking small steps or making what may seem like relatively trivial decisions.
+* Active community members naturally move between levels of participation, often by taking small steps or making what may seem like relatively trivial decisions.
  * *For example, a member asks via the Hive NYC Minigroup if anyone has a suitable space for a project, rather than e.g. arranging the space through their own organizational channels.*

 By increasingly placing work within the networked context of Hive NYC, members benefit from a deeper level of involvement.
 By developing your contribution, you help to increase the reach of Hive NYC programs and amplify the network’s collective impact for change.